-The extended electrification of the Northern Line will so far as possible, remain within the existing railway corridor.
-However, studies completed to date have identified a limited number of infrastructural interventions, which may require additional land take e.g., substations, bridge modifications and construction compounds.
+The extended electrification of the Northern Line will, in so far as possible, remain within the existing railway corridor.
+However, studies completed to date have identified a limited number of infrastructural interventions, which may require additional land take e.g. substations, bridge modifications and construction compounds.

 Key Infrastructural Elements

 DART+ Coastal North is seeking to extend the existing electrified rail network from Malahide to Drogheda (circa 37km) as well as increasing rail capacity on the Northern Line between Dublin City Centre and Drogheda MacBride Station, including the Howth Branch.

 The DART+ Coastal North Project extends from East Wall Junction (Tolka River) as far as Drogheda MacBride Station and is inclusive of the Howth Branch of the Northern Line.
 The existing extents of electrified rail infrastructure currently terminates at Malahide and it is proposed to extend this electrification, by circa 37km, as far north as Drogheda as part of the project.
 There are currently 19 operational stations included within the full extents of the DART+ Coastal North route bringing passengers into and out of the city centre.